paolamonteiro/node-skills/README.md

 # javascript-skills
-Frontend studies to web development
+Some exercises to frontend studies.